Basic First Model

 Change the weather

-1. Set the ambient temperature.
-On the Model menu, click Weather and Wind.
-Edit the default Ambient Temperature to 33 °C.
+1. On the Model menu, click Weather and Wind.

-2. Click OK to close the Ambient Temperature dialog and then click OK to close the Weather and Wind dialog.
+3. Click OK to close the Ambient Temperature dialog and then click OK to close the Weather and Wind dialog.

 Ventus has a warning system built in to avoid stale (out of date) data display.
-When you make changes to the model data without re-running the program, caution icons vnts ui icon data warning appear on the Results folder(s) in the Object tree.
+When you make changes to the model data without re-running the program, vnts ui icon data warning caution icons appear on the Results folder(s) in the Object tree.

 Change the Stair Temperatures to 31 °C

-We select all the zones for which we want to specify summer temperatures.
+We select all the Zones for which we want to specify summer temperatures.

-To change the stair temperatures:
+To change the stair temperatures

-1. Click on the Top View.
+2. Click on the Top View.

 Selecting the stair zones.

-Figure 19.
-Selecting the stair zones.
+Figure 22.
+Selecting the stair Zones.

 Run the Simulation

-Process Results
+Process Summer Results

 We can now process the results.

-To show pressure differences:
+To show pressure differences

 1. In the Object tree, right-click on Flow Paths and click Hide.

-2. In the Object tree, select Levels and set the Opacity to 20%.
+2. In the Object tree, select Levels and set the Opacity to 20 %.

 Flows for summer conditions.

-Figure 20.
+Figure 23.
 Flows for summer conditions.

-Results for the top exterior flow path of the stairs.
+Results for the top exterior Flow Path of the stairs.

-The summer data can be combined with earlier results to create Figure 22.
+The summer data can be combined with earlier results to create Figure 25.

 Spreadsheet plot of winter and summer flow data.

-Figure 22.
+Figure 25.
 Spreadsheet plot of winter and summer flow data.

 Conclusion